OpenSourceMasters/hbase-writer/READMEHeritrix2.txt

 - Return to the global sheet and set this as your writer (the page will not draw completely if did not type in the name of the processor properly -- see heritrix_out.log for errors).
-- Set at least the zkquorum and table configuration for HBaseWriterProcessor.
+- Set at least the zkquorum and table configuration for HBaseWriterProcessor. hbaseTableName (required)
+	  Which table in HBase to write the crawl to.
+This table will be created automatically if it doesnt exist. e.g. crawl

 	zkQuorum (required)
 	  The zookeeper quroum that serves the hbase master address.
 Since hbase-0.20.0, the master server's address is returned by the zookeeper quorum.